Adam H. Cutler

 Adam also serves as Treasurer on two local nonprofit boards.

 In 2011, Adam was appointed by Secretary Michael Krancer to serve on the Pennsylvania Department of Environmental Protection’s Environmental Justice Advisory Board.
+In 2014, Adam was reappointed to the Pennsylvania Department of Environmental Protection's Environmental Justice Advisory Board by Secretary E. Christopher Abruzzo.

 Honors and Awards